-PUBLIC NOTICE DATE: February 4, 2021
+PUBLIC NOTICE DATE: December 12, 2022

-EXPIRATION DATE: February 19, 2021
+EXPIRATION DATE: January 11, 2023

-REFERENCE NUMBER: POA-2021-00052
+REFERENCE NUMBER: POA-2009-00791

-WATERWAY: Manayagavik Slough
+WATERWAY: Lampert Lake

-Interested parties are hereby notified that a Department of the Army permit application has been received for work in waters of the United States (U.S.) as described below and shown on the enclosed project drawings.
+Interested parties are hereby notified that a Department of the Army permit application has been received for work in waters of the United States as described below and shown on the enclosed project drawings.

-All comments regarding this Public Notice (PN) should be sent to the address noted above.
-If you desire to submit your comments by email, you should send it to the Project Manager's email as listed below or to regpagemaster@usace.army.mil.
-All comments should include the PN reference number listed above.
+All comments regarding this public notice should be sent to the address noted above.
+If you desire to submit your comments by email, you should send it to the project manager's email as listed below or to CEPOA-RD-Kenai@usace.army.mil.
+All comments should include the public notice reference number listed above.

-All comments should reach this office no later than the expiration date of this PN to become part of the record and be considered in the decision.
-Please contact Nicholas Lucore at (907) 753-5783, toll free from within Alaska at (800) 478-2712, by fax at (907) 753-5567, or by email at Nicholas.Lucore@usace.army.mil if further information is desired concerning this notice.
+All comments should reach this office no later than the expiration date of this public notice to become part of the record and be considered in the decision.
+Please contact Ms. Jen Martin at (907) 753-2730 or by email at Jen.L.Martin@usace.army.mil if further information is desired concerning this notice.